ttran799/seasonal-calendar/README.md

 - For the column "Summary" the option "Enhanced Rich Text" has to be activated manually.
 Go to the SharePoint list > Summary > Column Settings > Edit > More Options > "Use enhanced rich...": Yes > Save
 - For the column "PublishDate" and "UpdatedDate" the times, as well as the friendly format must NOT be included.
 PublishDate & UpdatedDate > Include Time = No > Friendly format = No > Save

 3. Import of the "RoadmapRSSFlow" flow.
 The "Guide_ImportFlow" guide can be used again for this.
-After activating the flow, the list should be filled with entries.
+You can activate the flow after importing it, the list should be filled with all entries of this year, because you running the Flow for the first time.
+After that and for the best performance you should edit the flow to always run on the 1st of a month, to set this up: Edit the Flow > Click on the Action "Recurrence" > Show advanced options > Start time: 2022-XX-01T00:00:00 > Save (XX should be the next upcoming month e.g. If today is 18th June 2022, Start time should be 2022-07-01T00:00:00.
 This flow repeats itself every month to add all entries of the previous month to the list.
-If the flow is executed for the first time, all entries of this year are entered.

 Important:
 - When importing, the connector for RSS must be created, use the same steps as for the SharePoint connector.